 Achieving autonomous transport that delivers better quality of life for citizens

-The way we move around our environments is changing, with an increasing shift towards connected and autonomous vehicles (CAVs), electric vehicles, and micro-mobility.
+The way we move is changing, with an increasing shift towards connected and autonomous vehicles (CAVs), electric vehicles, and micro-mobility.

 CAVs alone are predicted to achieve a global market capitalisation of $1 trillion by 2035.
 This will be a sea change in transport, the likes of which hasn’t been seen since the first half of the twentieth century.